 A saleswoman works 60 plus hours a week for a small tech company for 10 years.
 The company goes out of business.
 Not only is she laid off, but she doesn’t receive any severance.
 No letter of recommendation.
 Goodbye.

-A secretary, who works 40 hours a week, decides to work for free every Saturday at a struggling small community newspaper company.
+A secretary, who works 40 hours a week, decides to work for free every Saturday in a struggling small community newspaper company.
 She does this for nearly five years.
 The company goes out of business and she loses her job.
 No severance.
 Don’t let the door hit you on your way out.

 A grant development manager at a 7-person nonprofit organization spends more than a year working tirelessly to obtain new grants and donations.
 In fact, she generates more revenue than her predecessor.
 But when she becomes pregnant and asks the board for paid maternity leave, they string her along for 6 months.
 Eventually, they only offer her three weeks paid maternity leave.
 Angry and shocked by their proposal, she quits her job.
 The board of directors is stunned by her decision, but they do nothing to persuade her to return.
 Instead, they post an employment ad to fill her position.

 What do all three of these women have in common?
 They are heroes.
 They went beyond the call of duty for their employer.
 But in the end, their employers screwed them over.

 Which brings me to my question – should you be a hero at work?

 Yes, of course, you should be professional.
 Yes, you should do the best job you can every day.
 And yes, show incentive by offering ideas and occasionally working late to complete urgent projects or close deals that could help your company.

 But should you constantly work overtime without any guarantee of advancement or financial gain?

 For example, the saleswoman who worked 60 hours plus per week may have been better off attending networking events or expanding her contacts on LinkedIn rather than devoting all her time and energy to one employer.